Ccode104/FYP-Project/README.md

 - **Role-Based Access Control**: Separate interfaces and permissions for students, teachers, TAs, and admins
 - **Course Management**: Create and manage course offerings with enrollment capabilities
-- **Assignment System**: Support for file uploads and code-based assignments with automated grading
+- **Assignment System**: Support for file uploads and code-based assignments with automated grading and plagiarism detection
 - **Quiz System**: Create and manage quizzes with proctoring capabilities
 - **Interactive Videos**: Video content with embedded questions and progress tracking
 - **Code Challenges**: Programming questions with test case validation and code execution